 - Students may wear plain or patterned polo style collared shirts (short and long sleeve) of any color from any vender.
-Logos or brand insignia on polo shirts must be no bigger than the size of a quarter. - Students may wear plain or pattered oxford-style button downs.
-Logos or brand insignia on oxford-style button downs must be no bigger than the size of a quarter. - Students may wear Lifegate t-shirts everyday except for Wednesday (chapel day). - All collars must be must be buttoned to the second button from the top and shirts must fit modestly.
-Low-cut collar shirts are not acceptable. - Shirts must have regular sleeves no cap sleeves. - Shirts must not be sheer. - Shirts are not required to be tucked in, but, should have a hemmed edge and fit modestly.
+Logos or brand insignia on polo shirts must be no bigger than the size of a quarter. - Students may wear plain or patterned oxford-style button downs.
+Logos or brand insignia on oxfordstyle button downs must be no bigger than the size of a quarter. - Students may wear Lifegate t-shirts every day except for Wednesday (chapel day). - All shirts must be must be buttoned to the second button from the top and shirts must fit modestly.
+Low-cut collar shirts are not acceptable. - Shirts must have regular sleeves no cap sleeves. - Shirts must not be sheer. - Shirts are not required to be tucked in, except during chapel, but should have a hemmed edge and fit modestly.